truthcoin/www.truthcoin.info/_posts/2017-11-02-forks-and-splits.md

 So, if hard forks are to parallel soft forks, they would need to both [1] introduce and [2] enforce their changes.

 However, as I mentioned earlier, enforcing the rules requires the old network to die.
-If the old network remains, then **that** [old] network remains unchanged -- so we do not have a "change"!.
+If the old network remains, then **that** [old] network remains unchanged -- so we do not have a "change"!
 In other words, we do not have a protocol upgrade or software upgrade.

 Thus, just has the soft fork uses hashrate to enforce its new ruleset, so too must the hard fork use some kind of device or contrivance to enforce its new rules.
 Otherwise, it will merely become a new alternative, not a change to something existing.